 As a group, these three scores can be quite helpful for positioning a portfolio for a given set of anticipated market conditions.

-4. Looking at the Bull scores, Energy (IYE) is the leader on strong market days, scoring 58, while Consumer Goods (IYK) is the laggard on strong market days, scoring 46.
-This is only a 12-point range from top to bottom, which indicates high correlation on particularly strong market days.
-In other words, Energy stocks have tended to perform the best when the market is rallying, while Consumer Goods stocks have lagged.
+4. Looking at the Bull scores, Materials (IYM) is the clear leader on strong market days, scoring 61.
+Telecom (IYZ) is now the weakest on strong market days, scoring 42.
+In other words, Materials stocks have tended to perform the best when the market is rallying, while Telecom stocks have lagged.

-5. Looking at the Bear scores, Basic Materials (IYM), which used to be among the worst on weak days, is scoring the highest at 50.
-Energy (IYE) is the worst during market weakness, as reflected in its low Bear score of 38.
-But there’s still only a 12-point range from top to bottom, which indicates high correlation on particularly weak market days.
-Thus, Energy stocks have been selling off the most when the market is pulling back, while Materials stocks have held up the best, relatively speaking.
+5. Looking at the Bear scores, Utilities (IDU) is the clear investor safe haven on weak market days, scoring 60, which remains far ahead of second-place Healthcare (IYH) at 51.
+Materials (IYM) is the weakest during market weakness, as reflected in its low Bear score of 40, followed by Technology (IYW) and Energy (IYE) at 41.
+In other words, Materials stocks have been selling off the most lately when the market is pulling back, while Utilities stocks have held up the best.

-6. Overall, Technology (IYW) shows the best all-weather combination of Outlook/Bull/Bear scores.
-Adding up the three scores gives a total of 174.
-Telecom (IYZ) is by far the worst at 97.
-Looking at just the Bull/Bear combination, Consumer Goods (IYK) is the lowest at 90, while Basic Materials (IYM) has the best score at 104, which indicates that Materials stocks have tended to perform relatively well lately in all market conditions.
+6. Overall, Healthcare (IYH) now shows the best all-weather combination of Outlook/Bull/Bear scores.
+Adding up the three scores gives a total of 182.
+Telecom (IYZ) is by far the worst at 116.
+As for Bull/Bear combination, Financial (IYF) and IYH share the best at 105, while Technology (IYW) and Telecom (IYZ) share the worst at 91.

-These scores represent the view that the Technology and Financial sectors may be relatively undervalued overall, while Telecom and Basic Materials sectors may be relatively overvalued based on our 1-3 month forward look.
+These scores represent the view that the Healthcare and Technology sectors may be relatively undervalued overall, while Telecom and Materials sectors may be relatively overvalued based on our 1-3 month forward look.

 Disclosure: Author has no positions in stocks or ETFs mentioned.